Blog

 How VAs can start opening up

-Since communication is a two-way street, we also want to share some advice with any Philippine virtual assistant reading this.
+Since remote team communication is a two-way street, we also want to share some advice with any Philippine virtual assistant reading this.
 Always remember:

 Constructive feedback isn’t a bad thing